 My general research interests are in the use and development of corpus approaches to issues in descriptive, theoretical and applied linguistics ‒ particularly as regards the English language.
-More specifically, my research focuses on the following areas:
+In terms of subject matter, my research focuses on the following areas:

 Conditionals and modality.

 The compatibility between construction grammar and lexical grammar.